bobtfish/AWSnycast/README.md

 # Building from source

-You need go installed to build this project (go 1.4 or 1.5).
+You need go installed to build this project (tested on go 1.5).

 Once you have go installed, and a GOPATH setup, you should be able to install with: